Kelp gull: Subspecies

 The kelp gull is a rare vagrant to the United States, with the first record in 1989 on Chandeleur Islands in Louisiana.
 They have interbred with American herring gull on these islands, leading to intermediate birds that may backcross to one another.
 After Hurricane Katrina in 2005, breeding populations of the two species and their hybrids were displaced from the island, though putative hybrids have been reported elsewhere and may be the result of other offshore colonies.
+In 2025, a kelp gull was found living on the roof of a warehouse in Milwaukee, Wisconsin.

 Behaviour

 Kelp gulls are omnivores like most Larus gulls, and they will scavenge as well as seek suitable small prey.
 They gather on landfills and a sharp increase in population is therefore considered as an indicator for a degraded environment.
 Kelp gulls have been observed feeding on living right whales since at least 1996.
 The kelp gull uses its powerful beak to peck down centimetres into the skin and blubber, often leaving the whales with large open sores, some of which have been observed to be half a meter in diameter.
 This predatory behavior has been documented in Argentinian waters.
 At rocky sites along the Southern African coast, such as at Boulders Beach in Cape Town, kelp gulls (Larus dominicanus vetula) can be seen picking up shellfish and repeatedly flying up several meters and dropping them onto the rocks below in order to break them open.
 They have also been reported pecking the eyes out of seal pups on the coast of Namibia before attacking the blind seals in a group.

 The nest is a shallow depression on the ground lined with vegetation and feathers.
 The female usually lays 2 or 3 eggs.
 Both parents feed the young birds.